Just because it is gluten free doesn’t mean that it is good for you…

 The gluten free movement is huge at the moment and there are more and more gluten free products popping up on the supermarket shelf.
 Even Coles and Woolworths have their own brand of gluten free foods available now.

 When I first went gluten free over 10 years ago there was nothing labelled as gluten free in the supermarket.
 I had to sleuth my way around the supermarket to find foods that I could eat.

 Whilst gluten free is very much a ‘fad’ diet at the moment, there really is mounting evidence of how inflammatory gluten is to every person who eats it, not just those with ceoliac disease*

-Another problem is the over consumption of soy based products.
-Whilst traditional soy products like Tempeh, miso and edamame are healthy foods, it is the refined soy flours and soy milks that have hormone modulating actions.
+Another problem is the over-consumption of soy-based products.
+Whilst traditional soy products like Tempeh, miso and edamame are healthy foods, it is the refined soy flours and soy milk that have hormone modulating actions.
 This is partially due to the concentration of these foods and the volume of them that we can actually consume.

 My advice is to read ingredient labels.
 Look for products made from more nutritious grains and seeds such as quinoa, chickpea (besan), amaranth, millet, brown rice flour, coconut flour, buckwheat flour and almond meal.
 Watch the sugar content as it can still be very high, we want to aim for 5-10gm per 100gm.

-If you are still unsure on how to follow a healthy gluten free diet, then download my handy gluten free guide, which has all the information that you need to follow a healthy gluten free diet.
-And remember, if you are still unsure what is right for you, then we can work together in one on one consultation, either in clinic or by distance.
+If you are still unsure on how to follow a healthy gluten-free diet, then download my handy gluten free guide, which has all the information that you need to follow a healthy gluten-free diet.
+And remember, if you are still unsure what is right for you, then we can work together in an online naturopathic consultation.